nanasysim/assignment-1/README.md

 ```
 * This command installs neovim on Arch Linux

+> [!NOTE] If you already have neovim installed, you can skip this step.

 ### Step 2: Create a Cloud-Init configuration file
 1. Run this command to create a Cloud-Init configuration file
 ```